ikmb/esga/docs/usage.md

 #### `--genome`
 Location of the genome you want to annotate.
 This file should be in FASTA format.
 Additionally, we recommend to make sure that you clean the fasta headers in a way that they do not contain any special characters, unnecessary spaces or other "meta" data.
-Please also be aware that some public databases to not allow the submission of assemblies that have leading or trailing 'N's in any of its scaffolds.
+Please also be aware that some public databases do not allow the submission of assemblies that have leading or trailing 'N's in any of its scaffolds.

 ### 2. Evidences.
 At least one of: